rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

   end
 ```

-As you can see, we use `:rabbit_misc` in the function.
+In the example above we delegate to a `:rabbit_misc` function in `run/2`.
 You can use any functions
-from [rabbit_common](https://github.com/rabbitmq/rabbitmq-common) directly, but to
+from [rabbit_common](https://github.com/rabbitmq/rabbitmq-common) directly but to
-do something on a broker node, you should use RPC calls.
+do something on a broker (remote) node, you need to use RPC calls.
-You can use regular erlang `rpc:call`.
+It can be the standard Erlang `rpc:call` set of functions or `rabbit_misc:rpc_call/4`.
+The latter is used by all standard commands and is generally recommended.

-Rabbit node name is specified with the `node` option, which is a global option and will
+Target RabbitMQ node name is passsed in as the `node` option, which is
-be available for all commands.
+a global option and is available to all commands.

+### Command Output

-Finally, we would like to print the command execution result.
+Finally we would like to present the user with a command execution result.
-We use `output/2` to format `run/2` return value to standard formattable output.
+To do that, we'll define `output/2` to format the `run/2` return value:

 ```
   def output({:error, :not_found}, _options) do